Complaints and Disputes

 3. the complaint may be partially upheld

-4. The MC rules that the issue in not one with which the Co-op is concerned
+4. The MC rules that the issue is not one with which the Co-op is concerned

 5. further investigation is required.